-Decolonizing Humanities Project at William & Mary is a self-generated, faculty initiative that explores the ways in which we as a William & Mary community can integrate alternative modes of knowledge production, art, culture, and social practices into our pedagogy, the lives of our students, our own lives and the university itself.
+Decolonizing Humanities Project at William & Mary was started by Faculty Director Stephen Sheehi as a collaborative, interdisciplinary faculty intiaitive for transformative learning.
+It aims to explore the ways in which we as a William & Mary community can integrate alternative modes of knowledge production, art, culture, ecology, and social practices into our pedagogy, the lives of our students, our own lives and the university itself.
+Our hope is to transform higher education at William and Mary structurally through pedagogical and social justice practices that collaborate with and learn from various communities, both within the College and within Virginia, in order to build equitable and inclusive higher education.

 William & Mary established the Brafferton Indian School, which was responsible for inculcating indigenous peoples with the values of the English colonizers with the intent of converting them to Christianity and denigrating native spirituality, identity and culture.